lagimik/PartnerCrucible/IndustryCloud.md

 :----- | :-----  | :-----
 [Industry Resources](https://microsoft.github.io/PartnerResources/industry/)| Industry resources| Microsoft US [Microsoft Solution Center](https://solutions.microsoft.com/) | Ready to set up a new deployment?
 Choose the cloud solution designed for your industry to get started.
 [Industry Cloud Partner Sandboxes](https://experience.dynamics.com/requestlicense/)|This portal is used for SI/ISV Connect partners to obtain free or discounted non-production environment licenses with Biz Apps and Power Platform products to learn, test, and deliver end-to-end customer demos with their own solutions.
-These offers are to be used only on partner tenants, never on customer tenants.| Inclides Cloud for Sustainability, FSI, Healthcare, Retail, Nonprofit
+These offers are to be used only on partner tenants, never on customer tenants.| Includes Cloud for Sustainability, FSI, Healthcare, Retail, Nonprofit

 ## Public Sector
 Source | Description | Notes